Place of detention

 • Requalification and expansion of EECIT Lisbon.

-CPR is unaware of the detention of asylum seekers in police stations or in regular prisons for the purposes of the asylum procedure.
+CPR is unaware of the detention of asylum applicants in police stations or in regular prisons for the purposes of the asylum procedure.

-It is publicly known that since late October 2023, asylum seekers and other migrants refused entry into national territory at Lisbon airport were frequently detained in the transit zone of the airport in appalling conditions (see: Conditions in detention facilities) due to the lack of capacity of the corresponding detention facility.[6]
+It is publicly known that in the last quarter of 2023 and first quarter of 2024, asylum applicants and other migrants refused entry into national territory at Lisbon airport were frequently detained in the transit zone of the airport in appalling conditions (see: Conditions in detention facilities) due to the lack of capacity of the corresponding detention facility.[6]

 According to one media piece from December 2023, whose one of the main sources is one of the unions of PSP officials:[7]

-• There were almost permanently 15 to 20 peoples at the transit area awaiting a place in the detention facility;
+• There were almost permanently 15 to 20 persons at the transit area awaiting a place in the detention facility;

 • There were people detained in the transit area for 7 days, sleeping in benches;